 Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

-What are members of the Disability Advisory Committee be expected to do?
+What is the Wellington Disability Advisory Committee (WDAC)?

 Applications are strongly encouraged from Aboriginal people, women, people from LGBTIQ+ communities, young people and people from culturally diverse communities.